i4Ds/Karabo-Pipeline/doc/src/development.md

 It is possible that certain tools complain about something that is not easy or even impossible to fix.
 ONLY then, there are options to ignore certain lines of code or even whole files for the checker.
 E.g. `# noqa` ignores inline flake8 complaints.
 But be careful not to accidentally ignore the whole file (e.g. with `# flake8: noqa`).
 Please refer to the documentation of the respective tool to learn how to ignore the errors.

 We recommend the setup using [pre-commit-hooks](https://github.com/pre-commit/pre-commit-hooks), so that the in `.pre-commit-config.yaml` specified tools prevent commits if the checks on the added files fail.
 The hook can be easily initialized using `pre-commit install` in the root directory of the repository.
 If absolutely necessary, the hooks can be ignored using the `--no-verify` flag in the git-commands.
-However, some checks are included in the CI-tests (see `.github/test.yaml TEST_FORMATTING`), so you have to check your files anyway.
+However, some checks are included in the CI-tests, so you have to check your files anyway.
 The [pre-commit-configs](https://pre-commit.com/) used for this are defined in `.pre-commit-config.yaml`.

 The following sections list the tools to be used and their function & usage.